basecamp/kamal-site/v1/docs/commands/envify.md

 <% else raise ArgumentError, "Session token missing" end %>
 ```

-This template can safely be checked into git.
+This template can safely be checked into Git.
 Then everyone deploying the app can run `kamal envify` when they setup the app for the first time or passwords change to get the correct `.env` file.

 If you need separate env variables for different destinations, you can set them with `.env.destination.erb` for the template, which will generate `.env.staging` when run with `kamal envify -d staging`.